 General UCC FAQ

 Critical services (including critical research infrastructure) will be maintained.
-UCC staff will work remotely to the maximum extent possible during this period, in line with the Government advice issued today.
+UCC staff are working remotely to the maximum extent possible during this period, in line with the Government advice.
 Please agree your remote working arrangements with your relevant line management.
 A guide to remote working has been prepared and is available to all staff.

-UCC’s Emergency Management Team will continue to meet regularly to ensure its community is protected.
-Please continue to monitor this page, your staff email and our social media platforms.
+Please continue to monitor this page, your student and staff email and our social media platforms.

 At the core of this message is that, as a community, we must stay at home to the maximum extent possible.
 Full details of the measures are published on Gov.ie.
 In the context of work activities, the Government’s message is clear: “If [an employee is] not engaged in the provision of essential services, then [they are] not permitted to travel to and from work until 12 April 2020”.